heptarch/heptarch.github.io/drafts/cone.md

 Of course, one encounters the classic problems of collective action, free riders, tragedy of the commons, and so on.
 Here, one simply modifies the terms of the wager: the final grade is not the average of units, but the *minimum*.
 The wayward student who submits a failing unit risks failing the entire class; entangling their outcomes this way tends to eliminate free riders.
 To ensure that the relevant socially inhibitory mechanisms are activated, the entire class must be informed *which units were chosen*, and in particular who is responsible for a failing grade.
 Otherwise the rider gets away.

+I take it that the governing analogy of the cone came to you

 ## XII. <a href="#toc">Proof</a><a id="sec-12" name="sec-12"></a>

 **Theorem.** If $x^3 - 6x^2 + 11x - 6 = 2x - 2$, then $x = 1$ or $x = 4$.